 A trip down the drugstore hair aisle will reveal a mountain of brush varieties, but finding the right one can be a difficult task.

-We asked professional hairstylists to break it down for us.
-Find your perfect match with our easy guide — you might be surprised by some of the recommendations!
+Luckily, we've done the legwork — we're talking hours of research — to help you to identify the best types of hairbrushes, from those best for long hair to ones ideal for sectioning and everything in between.
+We also asked professional hairstylists to break it down to the basics.
+Find your perfect match with our easy guide — you might be surprised by some of the recommendations.

-Nothing gets the job done for our long-haired sisters quite like a handy paddle brush, Mark Garrison of Mark Garrison Salon told TODAY.
-And if you like to flip your hair upside down to blow dry or brush from root to end, the paddle will help distribute your natural oils — which Garrison calls “God-given conditioner” — throughout your strands.
+Longtime hairstylist Mark Garrison says that nothing gets the job done for our long-haired sisters quite like a handy paddle brush.
+If you like to flip your hair upside down to blow-dry or brush your hair, the paddle will help distribute your natural oils — which Garrison calls “God-given conditioner” — throughout your strands.

-While it's true that most curls shouldn't be brushed at all, the Denman brush is an exception to the rule, according to Garrison.
+While it's said that most curls shouldn't be brushed at all, Garrison says that the Denman brush is an exception to the rule.

-The strong bristles can cut down on detangling time and even help distribute the oh-so-important products that curly girls hold dear, shared Garrison.
+The strong bristles can cut down on detangling time and help distribute the oh-so-important products that curly girls hold dear, shares Garrison.
 And if you find that the brush snags on your hair, simply remove one row of bristles.

 Vented brushes are ideal for blow-drying sopping wet hair quickly.
-"The space between the bristles allows ample air flow from the hair dryer to heat up and dry the hair quickly," said Adam Bogucki, owner of Lumination Salon.
+"The space between the bristles allows ample air flow from the hair dryer to heat up and dry the hair quickly," says Chicago-based hairstylist Adam Bogucki.